elbgoods/laravel-trashmail-rule/README.md

 ### Dead-Letter.Email

-By default the package uses an up-to-date blacklist by [Dead-Letter.Email](https://www.dead-letter.email/).
+By default the package uses an up-to-date list by [Dead-Letter.Email](https://www.dead-letter.email/).
 You can disable this in the config and control the caching behaviour.

-### Blacklist
+### Denied domains

-You can add your own blacklist, these domains will always be blocked - independent if they are part of Dead-Letter.Email or not.
+You can add your own list of denied domains, these domains will always be blocked.

-### Whitelist
+### Allowed domains

-If you want to pass some domains always you can add them to the whitelist.
-These domains will always pass, even if they are listed in the blacklist.
+You can add your own list of allowed domains, these domains will always pass.

 # supported Providers